imCodePartnerAB/iVIS/docs/quick_start/installation.rst

 Download Tomcat server
 ~~~~~~~~~~~~~~~~~~~~~~

-You can download from official `site <https://tomcat.apache.org//>`_
+You can download it from the `official site <https://tomcat.apache.org//>`_

-Or use it :download:`apache-tomcat-8.5.4.tar.gz <../files/apache-tomcat-8.5.4.tar.gz>`.
+Or use this one: :download:`apache-tomcat-8.5.4.tar.gz <../files/apache-tomcat-8.5.4.tar.gz>`.

-Extract Tomcat folder from archive in place what you want.
+Extract Tomcat folder from the archive in the location you want.